IBM-Bluemix-Docs/go/index.md

 You can now add {{site.data.keyword.watson}} services to your Go app.
 For this tutorial, add the {{site.data.keyword.texttospeechshort}} service to your Go app, which takes verbal input and converts it to text by using a cloud API.

-1. From the App details page, click **Add service**.
+1. From the App details page, click **Create service**.
 2. Select **AI**, and click **Next**.
 3. Select **{{site.data.keyword.texttospeechshort}}**, and click **Next**.
-4. Click **Create**.
+4. Select the Lite pricing plan, and click **Create**.

 You can see that the [Watson Developer Cloud Go SDK](https://github.com/watson-developer-cloud/go-sdk){: external} dependency is added to the `Gopkg.toml` file, and simple instrumentation code is available for the service in the `services/` directory.
 Additionally, configuration information for accessing the service credentials in the respective environments is included.

-To download the code, click **View sample repo** on the App details page.
+To download the code, click **Download code** on the App details page.
 The downloaded code comes with the [Watson Developer Cloud Go SDK](https://github.com/watson-developer-cloud/go-sdk){: external} included, and some basic initialization code.

 ## Step 3.
 Deploying your app from the console
 {: #deploy-go}